apsommer/TourGuide/README.md

 ### Nicaragua - The land of lakes and volcanoes.

 This is a Tour Guide App which presents relevant information to a user who’s visiting the country of Nicaragua.
 The app lists regions, culture, volcanoes, and surfing locations.
 It contains all the best known secrets that only locals know.
-Pictures and information are provided for item, in each category.
+Pictures and information are provided for each item, in each category.

 #### Skills Demonstrated